Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 ### Prerequisites

-- JDK version 17 or later.
+- JDK version 17 or later
 - Docker Compose

 ### Run

 1. From the `examples/airport-demo` folder:

-   - for running the demo against _Apache Kafka_:
+   - For running the demo against _Apache Kafka_:
      ```sh
      $ ./start_demo.sh
      ...